bee-travels/bee-travels-python/src/currencyexchange/README.md

 > 4.)
 Refactor to actually read and filter the data from the csv ( RED-GREEN - iterate until code looks good!)

 Great, feature one added and all tests pass!
 Confident to continue?
 You bet ya!

-> 1.) `Request: new feature`, access external external api to calculate the changing of money to another currency with 3 parameters: currencyAmount e.g. 10, currencyFrom e.g. United States Dollars (USD) toCurrency e.g. South African Rands (ZAR).
+> 1.) `Request: new feature`, access external external api to calculate the changing of money to another currency with 3 parameters:
+> currencyAmount e.g. 10, currencyFrom e.g. United States Dollars (USD) toCurrency e.g. South African Rands (ZAR).
 Use the built in
- Python3 http client library, i.e. `urllib`
+> Python3 http client library, i.e. `urllib`

 ... similar steps mirror above 2-4

 Great we can now access the external API ( Caveat Emptor, tests do not use pytest fixtures/mock data yet, need to get `monkeypatch` in conftest.py figured out!!

-> 1.) `Request: new feature`, make this python app a microserive itself, i.e. add a swagger-like REST API by using the awesome Python `Flask` and `Flask-RestPLUS` libraries.
+> 1.) `Request: new feature`, make this python app a microserive itself, i.e. add a swagger-like REST API by using
+> the awesome Python `Flask` and `Flask-RestPLUS` libraries.

+TIP: to get `flask-restplus` to [work, downgrade](https://github.com/noirbizarre/flask-restplus/issues/777) Werkzeug by pinning version to 0.16.0

 Fabulous!
 You should by now be able to access the REST API by navigating to:
 [http://127.0.0.1:7878](http://127.0.0.1:7878)

 Next steps: add other REST endpoints -> that the NodeJS version has.

 ## Foot notes